matthewdeguzman/GatorGuessr/sprints/Sprint4.md

 11. Registers click on map
 12. Signs in and signs out
 13. Tests delete user by creating a new user, logs in, and deletes user
+14. Tests the next button to refresh the map

 #### More Visiting Pages Tests: